-The certificate modification process will be in accordance with the certificate issuance process described in Section 3.2.
-Identity validation may be in accordance with this CPS.
-In addition, the CA or RA validates any changes in the subscriber authorizations reflected in the certificate.
+The certificate modification process will be in accordance with the certificate issuance process described in Section 4.3, "Certificate Issuance".
+Identity validation will be in accordance with this CPS.
+In addition, the CA or RA validates any changes in the Subscriber authorizations reflected in the certificate.
 Proof of all subject information changes must be provided to the RA or other designated agent and verified before the modified certificate is issued.
 Verification may occur via digitally signed email or written verification from the Subscriber that the information has changed.
-(Note: that this will probably be limited to the email address.)